 Contact and HoursPhone:

-The Acute Care Department is open 24 hours a day, 365 days a year for those with serious or acute illnesses or injuries.
+The Acute Care Department is open to in-person visits from 8:00 a.m. to 10:00 p.m., seven days per week for those with serious or acute illnesses or injuries.
 Acute illnesses or injuries require prompt care but will not generally cause loss of life or severe impairment if left untreated for a brief time.

-After hours and on weekends, call Acute Care before coming in.
+Call Acute Care (203-432-0123) before coming in.
 When you call Acute Care you will speak with a nurse who will ask you detailed questions about your condition.
 The nurse will determine the best care plan for you.
 This may include: